 The Sphero 2.0 robotic ball is what every little ball might aspire to be, if it could but dream.
 You can take it for a jog, see it swim or glow, race it under furniture, launch it off ramps and even use it as a game controller.

 Apart from the fun games one can play with a ball that zips around the floor at a blistering 7 ft (2 m) per second, this smartphone-controlled toy really comes to life when you start downloading apps that let you play augmented reality (AR) and mixed-reality games with it.

 For instance, when you view your kitchen floor (or any setting) through your device's camera when it's running the AR based Rolling Dead app, you'll see zombies spawning under the kitchen table that can be destroyed through a fireball shooting Sphero.
 In reality, the robot ball rolls on the floor towards invisible zombies.
 In mixed reality golf, players swing their phone to putt the Sphero into a virtual hole.

 More than just a powerhouse of fun, this programmable ball lets kids as young as 8 years learn coding, if they're of a mind to program it to do simple things like follow a preset course.
-The Sphero 2.0 is available for US$129.99.
+The Sphero 2.0 is available for US$99.99 right now from Amazon.